JoshDavies/movie-database/README.md

 Dry - The code repeats itself as little as possible, making it easy to amend styling without having to go through every styling file.
 Whilst it’s not a massive challenge for small projects it does create a legacy challenge as projects grow so it’s best to implement a solution from the beginning.

-Scalable - There are currently 2 themes (light & dark) but the project allows for additional themes to be added (at a later date) without having to restructure the existing code.
-This is useful for when re-branding or having multiple brands.
+Scalable - There are currently 2 MVP themes (light & dark) but the project allows for additional themes to be added (at a later date) without having to restructure the existing code.
+This is useful when re-branding or having to support multiple brands.

 Dynamic - The App will match the users preferred OS color scheme.
 However, it is possible to overwrite this with a click of a button.
 Changing the color scheme saves the users preference to local storage.
 This also ensures that the color scheme persists after a page refresh.